 Hotel points earned from a co-branded credit card including (but certainly not limited to):

-- Hyatt points from the Hyatt Chase co-branded credit card
+- Hyatt points from the World of Hyatt Chase co-branded credit card

-- Marriott Rewards points from the Marriott Chase co-branded credit card
+- Marriott Bonvoy points from Chase Marriott co-branded credit cards

 - Hilton Honors points from American Express Hilton co-branded credit cards

 Hotel points transferred from bank points, for example

 - Hyatt points transferred from Chase Ultimate Rewards

 - Marriott Bonvoy points transferred from Chase Ultimate Rewards

 - Hilton points transferred from American Express Membership Rewards

 If you have any questions about a specific card, please feel free to contact me.

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.